Tymek/EM/src/data/rfc.md

 ## General structure

 The format uses indentation to denote hierarchy within a section.
-Each level of hierarchy is indented by two spaces:
+Each level of hierarchy is indented by 2 spaces or 1 tab:

 - level 1 - sections: No indentation ("WiFi", "2m", "ISS")
 - level 2 - attributes: Indented by two spaces or tab (band, description, etc.).